 The sad fact of the matter is that there is no method of increasing low sperm motility today!
 This is why modern management of a low sperm count uses assisted reproductive technology extensively.
 The modern protocol for managing male infertility is based on the man's motile sperm count; and on a simple test, called a sperm survival test.
 The sperm are washed, and their recovery assessed; the washed sperm are then kept in culture medium in the incubator for 24 hours and then rechecked.
 If there are more than 3 million motile sperm per ml, this is reassuring.
 If, however, none of the sperm is alive after 24 hours, this suggests that they may be functionally incompetent.
 Treatment depends upon how low the count is.
 If it is only moderately decreased (total motile sperm count in the ejaculate being 20 million), it makes sense to try to improve the fertility potential of the wife, and the easiest treatment for men with moderately low sperm counts is superovulation plus intrauterine insemination.
 If after doing this and trying for 4 treatment cycles (the reason 4 is the magic number is that most patients who are going to become pregnant with any method will usually do so within 4 cycles) no pregnancy ensues, you need to go on and explore further alternatives, such as IVF or ICSI

 Unfortunately, we find that many doctors still offer IUI ( intrauterine insemination) treatment for men with asthenospermia.
-The hope seems to be that washing the sperm will help the doctor to recover the best sperm; and since only one sperm is needed to fertilise the egg, then IUI will improve the chances of achieving a pregnancy.
+The hope seems to be that washing the sperm will help the doctor to recover the best sperm; and since only one sperm is needed to fertilize the egg, then IUI will improve the chances of achieving a pregnancy.
 Unfortunately, IUI is a terrible treatment for asthenospermia, with a very low pregnancy rate.
-The problem is that asthenospermic men have sperm which are functionally incompetent, which is why washing the sperm and doing IUI does not help.
+The problem is that asthenospermic men have functionally incompetent sperm, which is why washing the sperm and doing IUI does not help.

 We personally prefer offering ICSI treatment directly to all men with asthenospermia, to bypass the risk of total fertilization failure with In Vitro Fertilization.
 This allows us to guarantee that we will be able to make embryos in the lab, no matter how poor the sperm.

-What about the answer to the million dollar question: --- Why do I have low sperm motility ?
-Unfortunately, nine times out of ten, the doctor will not be able to answer that question, and no amount of testing will help us to find out - this is labelled as idiopathic asthenopermia which is really a wastepaper basket diagnosis for god only knows!.
-Modern research has shown that the reason some men have a low sperm count maybe because of a microdeletion on the Y-chromosome.
+What about the answer to the million-dollar question: --- Why do I have low sperm motility?
+Unfortunately, nine times out of ten, the doctor will not be able to answer that question, and no amount of testing will help us to find out - this is labeled as idiopathic asthenospermia which is a wastepaper basket diagnosis for god only knows!.
+Modern research has shown that the reason some men have a low sperm count may be because of a microdeletion on the Y-chromosome.
 This is an expensive test, which is available only in research laboratories at present, and does explain why we have little effective treatment for this common problem!
-We do know that low sperm motility is not related to physique, general state of health, diet, sexual appetite or frequency.
+We do know that low sperm motility is not related to physique, the general state of health, diet, sexual appetite, or frequency.
 While not knowing the cause can be very frustrating, medicine still has a lot to study and understand about male infertility, which is a relatively neglected field today.